grafana/loki/docs/overview/README.md

 A hash ring stored in [Consul](https://www.consul.io) is used to achieve consistent hashing; all [ingesters](#ingester) register themselves into the hash ring with a set of tokens they own.
-Distributors then find the token that most closely mathces the value of the log's hash and will send data to that token's owner.
+Distributors then find the token that most closely matches the value of the log's hash and will send data to that token's owner.

 #### Quorum consistency